tytydraco/yessleep/out/A_story_my_friend_told_me_about_his_community_service_in_Southeast_Asia.md

 No one slept well that night.
 Alex refused to step outside after dark, and the others couldn’t shake the mental image of headless figures waving at them from the shadows.
 Even Daniel, who had always been skeptical about ghost stories, felt uneasy.

-The rest of their stay in the village was uneventful, but no one volunteered to go to the market anymore.
+The rest of their stay in the village was filled with uneasiness.
+No one volunteered to go to the market anymore.
 The students resorted to rationing their food and supplies to avoid taking that cursed road.
 And when the programme finally ended, they left the mountain without looking back.

 Daniel told me this story with a nervous laugh, as if trying to downplay how much it rattled him.
 He doesn’t really believe in the supernatural, not like Alex does, but every time he remembers that night, he can’t help but feel unsettled.

-I don't really believe in the supernatural either, but somehow this story really sticks with me even years after he told me about it.
-Well, I guess sometimes you don’t have to believe in ghosts for their stories to haunt you.
+Since hearing Daniel's story, I can’t look at beautiful mountain villages the same way.
+What used to feel serene and untouched now feels like it hides something—memories, secrets, or perhaps even restless spirits.

+Whenever I see long, winding roads, or huge water pipes cutting through the landscape, I find myself wondering what kind of secrets might have been kept to build them.
+The crisp mountain air no longer feels refreshing; it feels heavy, as though the land itself is holding onto stories it doesn’t want to tell.

+Daniel’s story has stayed with me in ways I never expected.
+I consider myself a skeptic, but his account has made me question how much of a place’s beauty is built on buried pain.
+It’s unsettling, the idea that progress often leaves behind scars, not just on people but on the land itself.

+And sometimes, when I visit places like that, I catch myself looking at the shadows—half-wondering if something is looking back.